 Here are some additional tips on dealing with lead providers:

-- Make sure your lead vendors/providers furnish documented proof that they understand the FCC’s new rule and its requirements, confirming they are providing necessary disclosures, gaining adequate consent and plan to be ready by January 2025
+• Make sure your lead vendors and providers can furnish documented proof that they understand the FCC’s rule and its requirements, are providing the necessary disclosures, and are obtaining valid consent in accordance with the regulations now in effect.

 Here are more tips on working with call centers:

-- Have vendors demonstrate their ability to ingest the fully compliant consent record from the lead source, then store, utilize, maintain and report on consent history and current status to the appropriate party, starting January 2025
+• Have vendors demonstrate their ability to ingest the fully compliant consent record from the lead source, then store, utilize, maintain and report on consent history and current status to the appropriate party.

 3. Consider enhanced compliance scrubs